vaibhav-madan-20/Testpad-Automator/README.md

 ## Instructions
 **Keep the browser window in focus while the program runs.**
 Do not focus away from browser.
-If you switch to another app or window, the program may not work correctly and could fail to submit answers.
+If you switch to another app or window, the program may fail to complete some questions.

 #### What to Do If a Question Fails

-Sometimes, a question may not get completed on the first try.
-This can happen if you accidentally switch away from the browser window, or sometimes due to server issues.
+Sometimes, a question may not get completed on the first attempt.
+This can happen if you switch away from the browser window, if a browser alert happens or if website takes longer than usual to respond.

 - If this happens, the program will pause and show a message asking you to press Enter.
-- Go to your program window (for example, Jupyter Notebook or terminal), and press Enter as instructed.
+- Go to your program window, and press Enter as instructed.
 - After pressing Enter, immediately switch back to the browser window and keep it in focus.
 - The program will retry the question and continue with the rest of the course.